jamesgreiner/PaywallBumper/README.md

 - Track additional events
     - Number or times each premium feature was tapped
-    - Time spend on paywall bumper before upgrade or dismissal
+    - Time spent viewing paywall bumper before upgrade or dismissal
-- Use `AnalyticsTracking` to create an implemntation that tracks/persists events across app launches
+- Use `AnalyticsTracking` to create an implementation that tracks/persists events across app launches
-- Add UI tests for core workflow paths (upgrade and dismissal)
+- Add UI tests for core workflow paths (upgrade, dismissal, basic feature tap)
 - Track user type to ensure premium users can access all features